 Complexity in cancer treatment has risen for doctors with biomarker-based treatment options for patient subsets.
-These therapies are leading to segmentation of patients within cancer types.
-However, majority of recently launched therapies in the market for blockbuster oncology brands are increasingly serving broader patient population, going beyond existing biomarker niches, and targeting approvals in frontline setting.
+These therapies are leading to the segmentation of patients within cancer types.
+However, the majority of recently launched therapies in the market for blockbuster oncology brands are increasingly serving the broader patient population, going beyond existing biomarker niches, and targeting approvals in the frontline settings.

 This market is highly competitive in nature and brand leadership is mainly based on manufacturer dominance in respective disease segments.
 For instance, Bristol-Myers-Squibb (BMS), Merck & Co.
 (Merck), and Roche are intensely competing in the NSCLC patient subset.
 Even though it has blockbuster therapies in its portfolio, Roche commands a low share, less than 10.0%, in the lung cancer segment; it is a prominent player in the breast cancer segment with more than 40.0% share.

 In the race to gain a competitive advantage over competitors and widen their presence among other blockbuster oncology therapies, companies are primarily expanding indications and carrying out combination regimen clinical trials.